prkrsx/langgraph_module3_assignment/README.md

 # Lesson 3: Editing State and Human Feedback
 1. Learned how to utilize breakpoints for more than just simple approval—they can now be used to directly modify the graph's state.
 This is a much more powerful form of Human-in-the-Loop (HITL) interaction.
 2. I tweaked the code by adding more tools to the existing tool list that is passed to the chat model.
 I also changed the prompts to test.

+# Lesson 4: Dynamic Streaming
+1. Learned how to set up dynamic breakpoints—where the graph basically interrupts itself internally based on a condition—using NodeInterrupt().
+2. I tweaked the code by changing the prompts and breakpoints.